 Though Roger Federer and Rafael Nadal would no doubt protest, the man to beat is clearly Novak Djokovic.
 The Serbian won here for the third time last year and has now won four of the past five Grand Slams as he closes in on the most major wins of all time, and he will be extremely difficult to beat this year.
 The two men whose Grand Slam records he has yet to pass in Federer and Nadal, however, have won here a combined seven times, and despite being 38 and 33 respectively are still playing terrific tennis, so if they go down they’ll go down swinging, so to speak.

 On the female side, Serena Williams looks the woman to beat – as has been the case here for much of the century.
 She’s now won here six times in total, and after losing the final in dramatic fashion last year and finishing runner-up at Wimbledon just a few weeks ago, she’ll be desperate to finally equal Margaret Court for the most Grand Slam wins in history.
 She won’t have things all her own way, however; Simona Halep returned to her best with a victory at Wimbledon – where she beat Serena – Naomi Osaka won here last year – over Serena in the final – and at just 21 years of age has plenty of room for growth, while Australia’s very own Ashleigh Barty won a maiden Grand Slam at the French Open earlier this year and heads in as the world’s number two ranked player.
-It shapes up as compelling viewing, but unfortunately you won’t find the US Open Free to Air on Australian TV.
+It shapes up as compelling viewing, but unfortunately you won’t find every round of the US Open Free to Air on Australian TV.

 US Open Live Daily TV Fixtures (AEST)